howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 ### Annotation

 The paper reveals that Einstein's theory of relativity does not allow solving all variants of the twin paradox using exclusively its own methods and mathematical framework.
 Moreover, it demonstrates that it is possible to conduct a series of experiments between which there will be no difference qualitatively and quantitatively from the point of view of the theory of relativity.
 However, different results will be obtained for these experiments in reality.
 As a result, the inability to solve the twin paradox within the framework of Einstein's theory of relativity confirms its fallacy and mistaken of concept of relativity of the universe as a whole.
-This indicates the absoluteness of the structure of the universe.
+This indicates the absolute structure of the universe.
 ### Introduction

 The twin paradox is the thought experiment which was invented after Einstein formulated the special theory of relativity (STR).
 In this experiment, it is not clear which object is experiencing time dilation [1,2,3,4,5,6,7].
 Then scientists who consider STR to be correct pointed out that there is no paradox.
 They have come up with a several methods to explain what is happening in this thought experiment (although these methods use additional framework not related to special relativity) [8,9,10,11,12,13].
 However, the proposed solutions actually consisted in fitting to a previously known answer and using additional information unrelated to the STR.
 If we consider solutions exclusively within the framework of Einstein's special theory of relativity, then they are valid only for a narrow range of cases and in general incorrect.
 Let's conduct a thought experiment to prove it.